 - 1. Under Blocking, make sure that the appropriate NIC is listed in the Blocking NIC field.
 If you are configuring multiple NICs, the settings for each NIC should show the same value in this field.
 In other words, only one NIC is used for blocking. - 2.
-If you are running Websense software in Stand-Alone mode, Filter and log HTTP requests is selected, and cannot be changed. - 3.
-If you have integrated Websense software with a third-party device or application, use the Integrations options to indicate how this Network Agent should filter and log HTTP requests.
-Options that do not apply to your environment are disabled. - Select Log HTTP requests to improve accuracy in Websense reports. - Select Filter all requests not sent over HTTP ports to use Network Agent to filter only those HTTP requests not sent through the integration product. - 4.
-Under Protocol Management, indicate whether Network Agent should use this NIC to filter non-HTTP protocols: - Check Filter non-HTTP protocol requests to activate the protocol management feature.
-This allows Websense software to filter Internet applications and data transfer methods, such as those used for instant messaging, streaming media, file sharing, Internet mail, and so on.
-See Filtering categories and protocols, page 50, and Working with protocols, page 272, for more information. - Check Measure bandwidth usage by protocol to activate the Bandwidth Optimizer feature.
-Network Agent uses this NIC to track network bandwidth usage by each protocol or application.
-See Using Bandwidth Optimizer to manage bandwidth, page 279, for more information.
+If you are running Web Filter & Security in Stand-Alone mode, Filter and log HTTP requests is selected, and cannot be changed. - 3.
+If you have TRITON AP-WEB, or if Web Filter & Security is integrated with a third-party product, use the Integrations options to indicate how this Network Agent should treat HTTP requests.
+Options that do not apply to your environment are disabled. - Select Log HTTP requests to make Network Agent responsible for generating all HTTP-related Internet activity log records.